Kamala Harris Can Win. Stop Saying She’s “Unelectable.”

 AdvertisementADVERTISEMENT

 In subsequent tweets to the signed letter he first shared, Biden went on to endorse Harris as the next Democratic nominee for President and encouraged his supporters to donate to her campaign.
-Technically speaking, a nominee isn’t confirmed until the convention and anything could happen, but Harris is a logical next step.
+Technically speaking, a nominee isn’t confirmed until the convention when the delegates will ultimately decide the candidate and anything could happen, but Harris is a logical next step.
 A presidential campaign requires infrastructure, visibility, and lots of money.
 Inherently, Harris has all three already set up by nature of being the sitting Vice President and part of the fore-running campaign.
 After months of complaints about the old white men leading us on a path to destruction, social media users suddenly have a young Black and South Asian woman to look to and to hold accountable.
 Hillary and Bill Clinton endorsed Harris within an hour of Biden’s announcement going live showing that many senior Democrats are already getting in line for her.
 After thanking and honoring Biden, Harris wrote in her statement that she intends “to earn and win this nomination.”
 As professor Brittney Cooper said in an interview with The Cut, “make Joe Biden’s back the bridge to a new democracy and let Kamala walk over it.”

 “